 Creating a single broad or a single narrow Lean Canvas are equally bad.

 The right approach is starting with a broad canvas (your best guess) but then splitting it into many narrow canvases that you pit against each other in your search for a business model that works.

-With this view, I can tell you my business model “search” story.
-How I started with a big idea, considered different variants, and narrowed further from there.
+I can tell you my business model “search” story with this view.
+I started with a big idea, considered different variants, and narrowed it down further.